mitsuba-renderer/drjit/docs/eval.rst

 gigabytes of device memory.
 Because of this, some care is often advisable to avoid superfluous variable evaluation.

-One evaluated, variables behave exactly the same way in subsequent computations except that any use in kernels causes them to be *loaded* instead of *recomputed*.
+Once evaluated, variables behave exactly the same way in subsequent computations except that any use in kernels causes them to be *loaded* instead of *recomputed*.
 Passing an already evaluated array to :py:func:`dr.eval()
 <eval>` a second time is a no-op.

 Asynchronous execution